scottcalebc/BankSoftware/REAMDME.md

 After clonining into directory open Eclipse and select *File > Import > Existing Projects into Workspace*

-Then browse and navigate to directory in which you cloned the git repository and select folder *POSBankSoftware*
+Then browse and navigate to the directory in which you cloned the git repository and select folder *POSBankSoftware*

 Select finish